-In view of the above, it is pertinent that DISCOM has always been functioning as per the regulations framed by the Commission at every step with detailed analysis.
+In view of the above, it is pertinent that DISCOM has always been functioning as per the regulation framed by the commission at every step with detailed analysis.
 But the petitioner is trying to misinterpret the role of the DISCOM.